sendgrid/sendgrid-python/use_cases/aws.md

 ```
 $ cd hello-email
 ```
-note: this assumes you cloned the git repo inside your current directory.
+note: this assumes you cloned the Git repo inside your current directory.
 My directory is:

 ```
 ~/projects/hello-email